microsoft/KC/papers/Entailment-Issues/README.md

 }
 ```

-For any questions, please feel free to open GitHub issues or email me at hittingtingma@gmail.com
+For any questions/comments, please feel free to open GitHub issues or email the <a href="mailto:hittingtingma@gmail.com">fist author<a/> directly.

 ## Requirements

 The code requires
 ```
 python >= 3.6